pink-gorilla/lein-pinkgorilla/README.md

 ## notebook

-`lein pinkgorilla notebook` runs the notebook.
+`lein notebook` runs the notebook.
 It can be run either via user profile install, or as plugin inside your project.clj.
 If you use it inside your project, the repl will have your additional dependences available in the notebook witout haing to use `add-dependency`.